ind-lgo/Python-Sniper-Bot/README.md

 '-wb' or '--awaitBlocks', default=0, Await Blocks before sending BUY Transaction. e.g. "-ab 50"

-'-so' or '--sellonly', Sell ALL your Tokens from given token address '-bo' or '--buyonly', Buy Tokens with from your given amount
+'-so' or '--sellonly', Sell ALL your Tokens from given token address '-bo' or '--buyonly', Buy Tokens with your given amount

-* = requires
+* = require every time its runs!
 ```